benmarwick/ctv-archaeology/Archaeology.md

 ### Survey, excavation, and stratigraphic analysis

 - `r pkg("archeoViz")` is a packaged R Shiny application for the 2D and 3D visualisation, exploration, and web communication of spatial data from archaeological excavations.
-- `r pkg("archeofrag")` for refitting and stratigraphic analysis in archaeology
+- `r pkg("archeofrag")` for refitting and stratigraphic analysis in archaeology.
 - `r pkg("recexcavAAR")` for 3D reconstruction and analysis of excavations, provides methods to reconstruct natural and artificial surfaces based on field measurements.
 This allows to spatially contextualize documented subunits and features.
 - `r github("joeroe/stratigraphr")` provides a tidy framework for working with archaeological stratigraphy and chronology in R. It includes tools for reading, analysing, and visualising stratigraphies (Harris matrices) and sequences as directed graphs; helper functions for using radiocarbon dates in a tidy data analysis; and an R interface to OxCal's Chronological Query Language (CQL).
 - `r github("joeroe/fieldwalkr")` for designing and evaluating sampling strategies in spatial survey (fieldwalking in archaeological jargon).
 It contains functions for simulating the effect of different survey units, sampling methods and detection functions on the estimation of randomly generated or observed point processes.